 Contact Our Criminal Defense Attorneys Today

-If you have been charged with a state or federal crime in Missouri, it’s essential to consult an experienced criminal defense attorney immediately.
+If you have been charged with a state or federal crime in Missouri, it’s essential to consult an experienced criminal defense lawyer immediately.
 Rogers Sevastianos & Bante, LLP has over 75 years of combined experience in criminal defense cases and will diligently fight to protect your rights.
 For a free, no-risk consultation, contact Rogers Sevastianos & Bante, LLP today.